 The individual risk indicators are combined into a composite indicator so as to optimise the predictive power of the early warning of the crisis five to twelve quarters before the outbreak of the crisis.
-Figure 3 illustrates the value of the composite indicator in the third quarter of 2023, and the individual indicators' contributions to the composite indicator.
+Figure 3 illustrates the value of the composite indicator in the first quarter of 2024, and the individual indicators' contributions to the composite indicator.
 The composite indicator underwent a downward reversal in early 2023, as a result of lower credit growth and a decline in the current account surplus as a ratio to GDP.
-In the last quarter, however, slight growth was observed again, due to the increase in the real estate price in relation to income.
+In the first quarter of 2024, the composite indicator declined further.